 Stream Protection Rule

-On February 16, 2017, President Trump signed H.J.
+On February 16, 2017, President Donald J. Trump signed H.J.
 Res.
 38, which disapproved the rule known as the Stream Protection Rule, published at 81 FR 93066-93445 (Dec.
 20, 2016).
 The Congressional Review Act, 5 U.S.C.
-801 et seq., states that “[a]ny rule that takes effect and later is made of no force or effect by enactment of a joint resolution under section 802 shall be treated as though such rule had never taken effect. “ 5 U.S.C.
+801 et seq., states that “[a]ny rule that takes effect and later is made of no force or effect by enactment of a joint resolution under section 802 shall be treated as though such rule had never taken effect."
+5 U.S.C.
 801(f).
 Therefore, the regulations that are now in effect are the same as those that were in effect on January 18, 2017, which is the day before the Stream Protection Rule originally became effective.

 2016 Biological Opinion

 The Endangered Species Act of 1973 (ESA) requires Federal agencies to consult with the U.S. Fish and Wildlife Service (Service) to ensure their actions do not jeopardize the continued existence of an endangered or threatened species or adversely modify critical habitat.
 On December 16, 2016, under section 7 of the ESA, 16 U.S.C.
-1536(a)(2), the Service issued a Programmatic Biological Opinion, resulting from consultation on OSMRE”s implementation of Title V of SMCRA, as modified by the Stream Protection Rule.
+1536(a)(2), the Service issued a Programmatic Biological Opinion, resulting from consultation on OSMRE's implementation of Title V of SMCRA, based on the Stream Protection Rule.
 Additionally, OSMRE and the Service entered into a Memorandum of Understanding (MOU) to provide guidance on the appropriate procedures for OSMRE, State and Tribal RAs, and the Service to follow in connection with permitting decisions that may impact proposed, threatened, and endangered species and proposed and designated critical habitat.

 Memorandum of Understanding